ariesteam/ariesteam.github.com/modules/water.markdown

-Snowpack and runoff from the Rocky Mountains supplies drinking water to millions of Coloradans and residents of ten downstream states in the Southwest and Great Plains.
+Snowpack and runoff from the Rocky Mountains supplies drinking water to millions of Coloradans and residents of ten downstream states in the Southwest and Great Plains regions.
 These models can be used to explore tradeoffs between water use among different sectors and how changes in land use, public land management, and climate change impact regional water supplies.

 </div>